vhsconnect/vhsconnect.github.io/_autopages/remodeling.md

 <center><img class="grid one-half topBed" src="{{ '/images/construction-photos/good-burger-dearborn.jpg' | relative_url }}">
 <img class="grid one-half topBed" src="{{ '/images/construction-photos/fireplace-upgrade.jpg' | relative_url }}"></center>

 ## Home remodeling

 Remodeling your home can be a daunting task.
-Homes in south east Michigan are built to last, and the last thing you want to do is to bring someone in that messes your foundation.
-When you contract Usaf to work on your home, you get just that, Usaf himself.
-For better or worse, you don't go through any salesmen or secretaries, all your communications are directly with me, the crew chief.
+Homes in Michigan are built to last.
+The last thing you want to do is to bring someone in that compromises the structure of your home.
+When you contract USAF Construction to work on your home, you get just that.
+I will meet with you to discuss your vision, budget and the timeframe that you’re looking at.
+My experienced and qualified team will then make your vision a reality.

 ## Business renovation

-Rennovating your business is one of the easy ways to increase foot traffic to your store.
-But don't just take my word for it.
-Go check out my work at Good Burger in Dearborn.
-They had a very specific idea of what they wanted, a "Five Guys" clone, so I obliged.
+Renovating your business is one of the best ways to increase foot traffic to your store.
+When having exceptional product or providing amazing services you want to have that renovated look that will stop someone dead in their tracks and curiously pull them in.
+My renovation will help contribute to your success.
+Check out my work at Good Burger in Dearborn.
+They had a very specific idea of what they wanted, a “Five Guys” clone, so I obliged.
+I can do the same for you.
 Let me know what your vision is and I will make happen.